-The Moon Nēo ACE radiates quality, from the OLED screen and the volume knob at the styled front to the terminals at the back and the remote control, which is compatible with other Moon products, CDs and DACs, by the look of it.
-At this price level we would expect the look and feel to be of ‘that’ standard, and sure enough, the ACE is just that.
+The MOON Nēo ACE radiates quality, from the OLED screen and the volume knob at the styled front to the terminals at the back and the remote control, which is compatible with other Moon products, CDs and DACs, by the look of it.
+At this price level, we would expect the look and feel to be of ‘that’ standard, and sure enough, the ACE is just that.
 It is astonishingly weighty, with a brushed finish banishing pesky fingerprints.

-My listening set-up for reviewing this Moon Nēo ACE includes KEF R700 speakers, the new Rega Planar 3 turntable into the MM phono input, a Naim Unitiserve (digitally connected), Tidal Music Streaming and Atlas Mavros speaker and Eos power cables.
+My listening set-up for reviewing this MOON Nēo ACE includes KEF R700 speakers, the new Rega Planar 3 turntable into the MM phono input, a Naim Unitiserve (digitally connected), Tidal Music Streaming and Atlas Mavros speaker and Eos power cables.
 I’m using an Oppo BDP-105 as a CD player with Atlas SPDIF interconnect.

-the Moon Nēo ACE is a marvellous piece of equipment….the Moon electronics are terrific
+the MOON Nēo ACE is a marvellous piece of equipment….the MOON electronics are terrific

-Overall, after a fair amount of leisurely, then critical, listening I have to say the Moon Nēo ACE is a marvellous piece of equipment.
-As a Naim owner who has moved up the ladder from the Uniti 2 to other upgrades including the blockbuster NAC-N 272, the Moon Nēo ACE presents a wonderfully soft, rounded presentation for my ears and I really do like it.
+Overall, after a fair amount of leisurely, then critical, listening I have to say the MOON Nēo ACE is a marvellous piece of equipment.
+As a Naim owner who has moved up the ladder from the Uniti 2 to other upgrades including the blockbuster NAC-N 272, the MOON Nēo ACE presents a wonderfully soft, rounded presentation for my ears and I really do like it.
 I get a fair amount of stick from those who feel the Naim sound can be overly harsh and really until you have prolonged access to other pieces such as this it is hard to get the argument but for sure the Moon electronics are terrific, I noted down that the softer bass notes are presented with more ‘care’ than my Naim system which is interesting because my current Naim system was killing my KEF R700s but here they are performing very nicely indeed, thank you very much.

-Back to the Moon Nēo ACE, it is wonderful, incredibly well balanced and it handles the bass frequencies with a great deal of ease giving an overall deeper tone, for example in ‘Budapest’, by George Ezra.
-With Coldplay’s “Eveything’s not Lost” the piano is softer and maybe more accurate and the snare in the ‘Girl from Ipanema’ by Amy Winehouse makes you come back again and again.
+Back to the MOON Nēo ACE, it is wonderful, incredibly well balanced and it handles the bass frequencies with a great deal of ease giving an overall deeper tone, for example in ‘Budapest’, by George Ezra.
+With Coldplay’s “Everything’s not Lost” the piano is softer and maybe more accurate and the snare in the ‘Girl from Ipanema’ by Amy Winehouse makes you come back again and again.